Reaching financial independence is a dream for most.

 Breakup With Your Credit Cards

 Credit cards are the villains in your financial independence journey.
-With a credit card, you never learn self-control.
-You don’t get serious about savings because you can rely on the credit card (but Don’t)!
+With a credit card, you never learn self-control since you can rely on it to make most of your purchases.

 A credit card owner risks missing bills, running up a debt, and paying interest.
 If your card balance goes unpaid for long, it will diminish your credit score and harm your insurance bills.